About Essence of Horhsal and the setting

 Creating characters is easy.
 You can even post as characters after creating them.

-1. Go to RP database and Characters
+1. Go to Characters

 2. Choose new character and create your character - that's it.
 Only fields that have a red "Required" are mandatory, all others are optional, so fill out as much as you want.